mpdairy/posh/README.md

 Another weird thing you can do is use a function to return a variable or set of variables that can then be used to bind to a query.
 Just put them in a map.
-This does the same thing as above, except it will work with anything tags you put into `person-sortables`.
+This does the same thing as above, except it will work with any tags you put into `person-sortables`.

 ```clj
 (def person-sortables [:person/name :person/age :person/height :person/weight])